 If the tile is already loose, you may not need to apply heat.
 Just lift the edge with the paint scraper.
 If the tile doesn't pop off when you do this, pull it off with pliers.
 Peel and stick tiles often can be removed this easily.

 Soak a rag with mineral spirits and rub the rest of the adhesive off the subfloor.
 You may have to scrape while you do this to get it all off.
 The goal is to get the subfloor as clean and flat as possible.
 Some sanding may be required.

 Step 5: Make Necessary Repairs

 Sand ridges flat with a sander and set protruding screws with a drill and screw bit.
 Fill depressions by applying patching compound with a trowel and scraping it flat.
 Wait 8 hours or more for the leveling compound to dry before proceeding.

 Step 6: Apply Adhesive

-Spread tile adhesive to the back of the tile with a 1/4-inch notched trowel, being sure to get adhesive on the edges and corners as well as in the middle.
+Spread tile adhesive to the back of the tile with a 1/16-inch notched trowel, being sure to cover the entire surface evenly.
 You can skip this step if the tile is pre-glued and you feel confident it will stick.
 If the floor needs repairs, however, it's a good idea to spread adhesive even on pre-glued tiles.

 Step 7: Set the Tile

 Position the tile carefully and press it into place.
 Clean up any adhesive that oozes out from the edges, using a rag and mineral spirits.
-Secure the tile by rolling it with a rolling pin.
+Secure the tile by rolling it with a rolling pin or a J-roller.
 Remove the masking tape from the surrounding tiles, then wipe off any glue residue with mineral spirits.
 Wait for 24 hours before walking on the new tile.